WHO holds emergency meeting on deadly Saudi MERS virus

 Global health regulations define such an emergency as an extraordinary event that poses a risk to other WHO member states through the international spread of disease, and which may require a coordinated international response.

-In a statement issued late on Tuesday, the WHO said the experts’ discussions were continuing later than planned and that its assistant director general for health security, Keiji Fukuda, would hold a news conference on Wednesday to announce the conclusions of the meeting.
+The WHO said its assistant director general for health security, Keiji Fukuda, would hold a news conference later on Tuesday to announce the conclusions of the meeting.

 MERS, which causes coughing, fever and sometimes fatal pneumonia, is a coronavirus from the same family as SARS, or Severe Acute Respiratory Syndrome, which killed around 800 people worldwide after first appearing in China in 2002.